cjburn3/gaming_achievements/README.md

 ## Deployment

 This application is deployed on Vercel.
-You can view the live site at: [deployment URL]
+You can view the live site at: [gaming-achievements-c8mrgqhmg-careys-projects-eba4c65d.vercel.app
+]